 Function Description Alarms Accesses the Alarms tab where you can view the alarms for the selected unknown device.
 Properties Opens the Properties overlay for the selected unknown device.
 Rename Opens a dialog window to rename the selected unknown device.
 Remove Removes the selected unknown device from your network.
-Classification Classifies the unknown device using one of the following classifications: Sanctioned (inherit)-Classify the selected unknown device as a sanctioned device that inherits its traits from wherever its location in the network tree.
-Sanctioned (override)-Classify the selected unknown device as a sanctioned device using traits that override the inherited traits.
-For example, a security profile can be applied to a unknown device that overrides the inherited traits.
-When using this classification, select the profile and click the Apply link.
-Unsanctioned-Classify the selected unknown device as a neighboring device.
+Classification Classifies the unknown device as Sanctioned or Unsanctioned.
 Action Details Displays a table listing specific actions that are occurring to devices seen on your WLAN.
 Add to ACL Adds the selected Unknown Device to the Access Control List (ACL).
 Forensic Analysis Opens the Forensic Analysis window for the specified unknown device.
 Live View Opens the Live View window for the selected unknown device; allows you to analyze current WLAN activity on the device.

-Port Lookup Opens the Port Lookup window where you can locate the physical port where the Unknown Device is accessing your network.
-Terminate Accesses the Termination options so that you can terminate the connection of the Unknown Device to your network. Сору МАС Copies the MAC address of the selected unknown device for later use.
-2.6.1.8 WLSE
+Function Description Port Lookup Opens the Port Lookup window where you can locate the physical port where the Unknown Device is accessing your network.
+Terminate Accesses the Termination options so that you can terminate the connection of the Unknown Device to your network.
+Copy MAC Copies the MAC address of the selected unknown device for later use.